 Felting Needles come in many different gauges.
 In my classes, we usually work with a 40 triangle needle - I find this felts pretty fast and also leaves a smooth finish on the felt.
 If you’re working bigger, or sculpting a core, use a coarser needle (36 or 38) and then work up to a 40 or 42 for finishing details.

 You’ll need a foam base to be a soft place for the felting needle to land.
 I recommend a dense upholstery foam, available at fabric stores, and very often available for cheap at SCRAP.

 Regional fiber festivals

 Support our local fibershed!
 At these events you can buy fiber direct from the farmer, and sometimes meet the animals who grew it.
-Both events also have a good selection of fiber-related workshops onsite, but advanced registration is recommended.
+These events also have a good selection of fiber-related workshops onsite.

 Other sources for materials we use in class